+Workout Routines: Gain 10 Pounds of Muscle in 4 Weeks.
 Top 10 Personal Trainer Tips for Hypertrophy Programming.
 1.

 It requires targeted muscle building.
 To know how to best train a muscle, you have to first understand its physical structure, specifically its biomechanics and fiber type composition.
 This information helps you select the correct rep ranges, weekly volume, and rest periods for optimal results.
 Many lifters don’t specifically tailor these loading parameters to individual muscles.
 For example, they’ll dedicate 4-6 weeks to “hypertrophy” and perform every exercise in the 8-12 rep range.
 That’s a mistake.
 In this article, I’ll give you all the necessary information on these two topics – biomechanics and fiber type composition – for each major muscle.
 Optimal hypertrophy training is muscle specific.

 2:1's For Muscle Growth:The Best (Secret) Training Method.
 Build Muscle With the Weider Principles.
 The Weider Principles, a list of weightlifting truisms gathered and honed by the father of bodybuilding Joe Weider, have stood the test of time.